Tuesday, October 17, 2023

 Another annoyance I have at this book is contributing to confusing people on the difference between Post-Mill and Amillenialism.
 The eschatology he is attributing to Cyprian is Post-Mill not Amill, Amill means you reject the Bodily Resurrection entirely, the chief of all heresies.

 But that's the thing, teaching you go to Heaven when you die is essentially the Gateway drug to deemphasizing the Bodily Resurrection and then abandoning it entirely.
-What separates Christianity form Paganism is that we do not teach an "Afterlife" we teach the inevitable reversal of Death entirely.
+What separates Christianity from Paganism is that we do not teach an "Afterlife" we teach the inevitable reversal of Death entirely.
 Just read my Do We have a promise to be with God when we Die.

 Now this book is often wrong on who it places where.
 He wants to argue Polycarp wasn't with Ireneaus and Papias but an Amazon reviewer of the book going by Dakota Sorenson has already argued against that.